 Under normal circumstances, you should have breakfast and dinner with your hosts.
 If you are unable to do so you should let them know so that they can prepare a snack for you.

-If you are living in a homestay, you will be expected home for dinner each evening at approximately 18:00 hours.
-If you then intend to go out, you must tell your hosts where you are going and agree with them a time when you will return.
-If you are staying at a residence, you will be able to return as and when you wish but should consider your fellow residents.
+Students aged 18 or over living in a homestay should tell your hosts where you are going and agree with them a time when you will return.
+If you are 18 or over staying at a residence, you will be able to return as and when you wish but should consider your fellow residents.

 No, although hosts appreciate it if you act as "part of the family" and keep your bedroom, the bathroom and other areas clean and tidy.